Posts

 Image

-“The Underlying Truth” Spoken Word by N'game' Gray There’s a saying I live by etched deep like graffiti on the soul of my silence.
+“The Underlying Truth” By N'game' There’s a saying I live by etched deep like graffiti on the soul of my silence.
 And it goes like this: "The Underlying Truth Reads: What a person believes determines how they live, and how a person lives reveals more clearly what they believe regardless of what they say."
 Let that sit with you.
 Not skimmed on the surface, but swallowed whole like truth with no chaser.
 'Cause everybody’s talking these days, Spitting doctrines with hollow tongues, Preaching peace while waging private wars, Wearing crosses but crucifying with their judgments, Talking love but laced in control.
 See Belief ain’t what you post, It’s what you practice.
 It ain’t just what you preach, It’s what you persist in when nobody claps.
 Belief shows up in the choices you make when comfort costs you your convictions.
 Do you believe in justice, but only when it favors your kin?
 Do you believe in grace, but only when you’re the one falling short?
-Do...
+Do you believe in ...

 Sanctuary of Trust